Helping Motivated Patients Overcome the Emotional Challenges of Breast Cancer.

 Acute Trauma Phase:

-Patients are newly diagnosed, in active treatment, and the focus must be on self-care, providing psychological safety, and validation.
-Support must be low-maintenance and unobtrusive.
+Patients are newly diagnosed and in active treatment, and support must be trauma-informed, prioritizing self-care, psychological safety, and validation.
+Assistance should remain low-maintenance and unobtrusive, meeting the patient’s needs without adding any additional burden.

 Processing Phase:

-Active or primary treatment is drawing to a close.
-The patient begins to experience a wide array of emotions- excitement, fear, confusion.
-They are now in a mental state that allows them to take in new information to help make sense of what they’ve experienced.
-The focus is on continuing to journey with them by educating the individual about medical trauma and the path toward post-traumatic growth.
+Active or primary treatment is drawing to a close, and the patient begins to experience a wide range of emotions—excitement, fear, confusion.
+They are now in a mental state that allows them to absorb new information and begin making sense of what they’ve been through.
+The focus at this stage is on continuing to walk alongside them by providing education about medical trauma and offering a clear path toward post-traumatic growth.

 Resolution:

-The patient had somewhat processed the trauma and need frameworks that teach, guide and empower them to overcome challenges and reclaim purpose.
-The focus is on creating meaning or purpose from their experience through education and the opportunity for mentoring, providing a sense of community, and helping them move
+The patient has processed the initial trauma and now needs frameworks that teach, guide, and empower them to overcome challenges and reclaim their sense of purpose.
+The emphasis shifts to creating meaning from their experience through education, opportunities for mentoring, a supportive community, and purposeful steps that help them move forward.

 Our Mission